brettbates/p4access/README.md

 Paths:
-All paths are from the perspective of the p4broker, so to avoid confusion, use the full path to the file P4ACCESS_RESPONSE
+All paths are from the perspective of the p4broker, so to avoid confusion, use the full path to the file.
+P4ACCESS_RESPONSE
-    The template to use for a non-error response P4ACCESS_LOG
+    The template to use for a non-error response './io/results.go.tpl'
+P4ACCESS_HELP
+    The help text file
+    './io/help.txt'
+P4ACCESS_LOG
     The log file
+    'p4access.log'
 ```